MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/rating.md

 ## Additional functionality

 The rating control has many additional features which can be used.
-Details for using these features can be found in our MSDN reference documentation.
+Details for using these features can be found in our reference documentation.
 Here is a non-comprehensive list of additional functionality:
 -   Great long list performance
 -   Compact sizing for tight UI scenarios